Rupee fall due to global uncertainty - Mukherjee

-MUMBAI The volatility in the rupee, which fell to a record low on Tuesday, is a reflection of the uncertainty in the international market, finance minister Pranab Mukherjee said.
+MUMBAI The volatility in the rupee, which fell to a record low on Tuesday, is a reflection of the uncertainty in the international market, the finance minister said.

-Mukherjee also said the Reserve Bank of India (RBI)'s intervention would have been helpful if the fall was due to domestic factors.
+Pranab Mukherjee also said the central bank's intervention would have been helpful if the fall was due to domestic factors.

 "We expect there will be a self correction in the market," he told reporters without elaborating.